ArikSenderovich1983/KORef/problems/README.md

 - All activities can execute in parallel initially
 - Refinement adds precedence constraints from scratch
 - Useful for testing when parallel execution is optimal vs. when ordering helps
+- **Note:** These problems are organized only by size (small/medium/large), not by structure type, since they have no precedence structure initially

 ### Non-Empty Constraint Problems
 - Start with **partial precedence constraints**